learningmatter-mit/azo_barriers/README.md

 1. Run `./setup.sh` to create the environment.
 2. Run `source ~/.bashrc` (linux) or `source ~/.bash_profile` (Mac).

 You're now ready to use the code base!
 Watch out for an SSH permission error when cloning NeuralForceField.
-If this arises, please authenticate your SSH keys, and then run `git clone git@github.com:learningmatter-mit/NeuralForceField.git`.
+If this arises, please authenticate your SSH keys, and then run `cd .. && git clone git@github.com:learningmatter-mit/NeuralForceField.git`.

 If something else goes wrong, please see [this file](https://github.com/learningmatter-mit/azo_barriers/blob/main/setup.md).